Dr. Mark Burkholder

 Mark A. Burkholder, Ph.D.

 Burkholder has worked in archives of Peru and Chile and repeatedly in national, regional, and university archives of Spain.
 His principal research focus is the ministers of the high courts (audiencias and chancelleries) of Spain and its American colonies from 1660 to 1833.
 His best known books about these ministers are From Impotence to Authority: The Spanish Crown and the American Audiencias, 1687-1808 (University of Missouri Press, 1977; Spanish edition, 1984; co-author, D.S.
 Chandler of Miami University of Ohio), and the award-winning Politics of a Colonial Career: José Baquíjano and the Audiencia of Lima (University of New Mexico Press, 1981; paperback edition by Scholarly Resources, 1989).
 He has also published biographical dictionaries about the ministers on the American courts (with D.S.
 Chandler) and the councilors of the Indies in the eighteenth century.
-Burkholder is currently working on a short book for undergraduate students that focuses on the rivalry and cooperation among Spaniards born in the Americas (creoles) and those born in Spain (peninsulars).
+Burkholder’s most recent book is Spaniards in the Colonial Empire: Creoles vs. Peninsulars?
+(Wiley-Blackwell, 2013).

 To contact Dr. Burkholder please use the following email Burkholder@umsl.edu